 Do you like the Funko POP!
 Queen collection?

-Do you have a favorite figure?
+Do you have a favourite figure?

 Any favourite costumes you would like to feature on a future release?